 Dogs explore the world around them with their nose and mouth.
-While this can teach them a lot about their surroundings, it can also get them into some dangerous situations.
-It's quite likely that your dog will eat something dangerous at some point in his life, so it's best if you know how to make a dog throw up – just in case.
+While this can teach them about their surroundings, it can also get them into dangerous situations.
+It's quite likely that your dog will eat something dangerous at some point in his life, so it's best if you know how to make a dog throw up, just in case.

 How to Make a Dog Throw Up

-The proper dosage of peroxide is 1 tsp. for every 5 pounds of body weight.
-3 tbsp. should be the maximum, no matter how much your dog weighs.
+The proper dosage of 3% hydrogen peroxide for a dog to make them throw up is one teaspoon for every 5 pounds of dog's body weight.
+However, three tablespoons of hydrogen peroxide should be the absolute maximum, no matter how much your dog weighs.

-Three teaspoons equals 1 tablespoon.
-So, if your dog weighs more than 45 pounds, you should only give him three tablespoons of peroxide.
-Giving anymore than this at one time could make his stomach rupture, so it's CRUCIAL that you follow these dosage instructions.
+Something to keep in mind: 3 teaspoons equal 1 tablespoon.
+So for example, if your dog weighs more than 45 pounds, you should only give him 3 tablespoons of hydrogen peroxide max.
+Giving anymore than this amount at one time could make the dog's stomach rupture, so it's crucial that you follow these dosage instructions.

-If Fido doesn't throw up after two doses of peroxide, you must seek veterinary help immediately.
+If your pet doesn't throw up after two doses of hydrogen peroxide, you must seek veterinary help immediately.
 Do not take any chances.
-By this time, your dog will be quite uncomfortable, and whatever he ate will be working it's way through his digestive tract.
+By this time, your pup will be quite uncomfortable, and whatever he ate will be working it's way through his digestive tract.